k-rokicki/moodle-local_choicesexport/README.md

 ## Changelog

 - Version 2022081400
   - Compatibility with Moodle 4.0
+- Version 2022082400
+  - Fix required Moodle version (3.5+)
+  - Manipulate navigation only in Moodle 4.x

 ## About